 “Your relationship with Mr. Magpie is so tender and loving.
 Do you have a round up of relationship/marriage advice?”

-I have carried this request around with me for a long time.
-I have felt wrong-footed offering advice on this front for many reasons.
-First, I feel too green: we have been married twelve years, but there are many couples far more seasoned who are better fonts of wisdom.
-Second, and I don’t write this to be cute or coy or self-deprecating, but I think Mr. Magpie is the magic.
+In general, I feel wrong-footed offering advice on this front.
+First, even fourteen years in, I feel too green.
+Second, every relationship is idiosyncratic.
+And third, and I don’t write this to be coy or self-deprecating, but I think Mr. Magpie is the magic.
 He is patient, he is romantic, he cares about a lot of little things that (I have observed) many men do not, he is a noticer, he is an equal.
-I could go on and on, but I suspect that no one wants to hear all of the reasons my husband is paranormal when contemplating her own relationship.
+I could go on and on, but I suspect that no one wants to hear all of the reasons I find my husband paranormal.

 “How to stop time: kiss.